practicalcomputerscience/MicrobenchmarkGPHLlanguages/10 - Lines Of source Code (LOC): verbosity/README.md

 CoffeeScript      |  84 | compiled to JavaScript, and then interpreted, JIT (Just-In-Time) compiled, or AOT (Ahead-Of-Time) compiled, very mature language | 2026-06-17
 Python            |  84 | interpreted, very mature language | 2026-06-18

 <br/>

-2026-02-16: there's a new leader in succinctness: [CoffeeScript](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/05%20-%20web%20programming/05a%20-%20web%20languages%20on%20node.js%2C%20WebAssembly%20and%20Wasmtime#coffeescript) with it's "pythonic" style of JavaScript/TypeScript, and even beating Python, which features one user-defined function (_binary_to_string_)
+2026-06-18: there's a new contender in succinctness: [CoffeeScript](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/05%20-%20web%20programming/05a%20-%20web%20languages%20on%20node.js%2C%20WebAssembly%20and%20Wasmtime#coffeescript) with it's "pythonic" style of JavaScript/TypeScript, and being on a par with Python, which features one user-defined function (_binary_to_string_)

 <br/>